 Main switch/steering lock

-The main switch/steering lock controls the ignition and lighting systems, and is used to lock the steering.
-The various positions are described below.
+The main switch/steering lock controls the ignition and lighting systems, and is used to lock the steering, to open the seat, and to open the fuel tank cap.
+The various main switch positions are described below.